Nexints/Doki-Doki-LifeTimes/README.md

 - This mod does not claim to replace DDLC in any way, shape or form.
 This mod assumes you have played through the original game, and may contain spoilers for DDLC.
 - DDLC files are required to play this mod.
 You may download DDLC at https://ddlc.moe/.
 - This mod is free forever, and (currently) open source.
+- This mod was made possible with GanstaKingofSA's Doki Doki Mod Maker.

 # Jist: